 Each area of CSIRO that collects personal information stores that information securely on CSIRO’s IT systems.
 These systems are password protected and, where required, only certain people are authorised to access the information.
 We also have recordkeeping obligations under the Archives Act 1983 (Cth), and have record keeping codes specific to particular areas of CSIRO activity.
 We are also required to comply with other government policies in relation to storage and security of information, including the Australian Government Policy and Risk Management Guidelines for the storage and processing of Australian Government information in outsourced or offshore ICT arrangements and the Protective Security Policy Framework, complemented by the Australian Government Information Security Manual.

-We may use third parties to store some personal information on servers in Australia or overseas.
+We may use third parties to store some personal information on servers and cloud services in Australia or overseas.

 Disclosures of personal information overseas